 - Buy some good invertebrate identification books for your saltwater reference library.

-- Refer to marine invertebrate database and profile information, as well as photo galleries.
+- Refer to marine invertebrate database and profile information, as well as photo galleries online.

-- If you have a personal saltwater Web site, create something like a "Can You Help Identify This?" page.
-You can display photos here and allow visitors to email back to you about them.
+- If you have a personal saltwater Website, create something like a "Can You Help Identify This?" page.
+You can display photos here and allow visitors to leave comments or email back to you about them.

-- Post a message in the About Saltwater Aquariums Community Forum asking for help with identification.
+- Post a message in a Saltwater Aquariums Community Forum asking for help with identification.
 If possible include a photo of good clarity, or provide a link to a Web page you may have created as described above.

 - Photo Emailing Tip: When you email a photo to another aquarist asking for help with identification on something, be kind.
 Only send an image that is reasonably sized, and is clear enough to tell what you want identified including a "brief" description.